tensorflow/tfx-addons/proposals/20210525-exmplefilter.md

 )
 ```

+## Packaging

+Given that it's a Beam component, I think it will have to be a fully custom component.

+In terms of packaging and providing, we can provide the code, and a sample docker file and example pipeline for the component.

+## Future Considerations

+For the purposes of this proposal, the `ExampleFilter` component will be submitted as-is, as to not let "perfect" become the
+enemy of "good enough".
+There are a number of potential improvements that could be made to the component, but working
+through them should be a separate process from this initial proposal to get a working MVP.

 The current implementation is a bit dated and not so robust.
 It depends on a deprecated TFT proto coder, and only works on
 TF Records, as it does not make use of TFXIO.
 As part of bringing this to TFX-addons, I think it is worth iterating on the
 current design.
 Some initial ideas for change might be: